2014 Roger Federer tennis season: French Open

-Federer started his 2014 French Open campaign with a comfortable straight sets victory over Lukas Lacko.
+Federer started his 2014 French Open campaign with a comfortable straight sets victory over Lukáš Lacko.
 He followed this up with another straight sets victory over Argentine qualifier Diego Sebastien Schwartzman in the second round.
 Federer defeated Dimitry Tursunov in the third round in four sets, in their first meeting on a clay court.
 Federer was upset in the fourth round by Ernest Gulbis, who leveled their head-to-head record with a victory in five sets.
 The loss snapped Federer's streak of nine straight French Open quarterfinals.

 Grass court season and Wimbledon

 Halle Open

-Following a first round bye, Federer came from a set down to defeat Joao Sousa.
+Following a first round bye, Federer came from a set down to defeat João Sousa.
 After receiving a walkover in the quarterfinals, Federer defeated fourth seed Kei Nishikori to reach his ninth singles final at the Halle Open.
 Federer successfully defended his title and won a record seventh Halle Open singles title, beating Alejandro Falla in the final in two tiebreak sets.
 It was Federer's 14th grass court title, extending his open era record, and his 79th career singles title.

 Wimbledon

-Federer dispatched Paolo Lorenzi, Gilles Muller, Santiago Giraldo, and Tommy Robredo without dropping a set or losing serve.
+Federer dispatched Paolo Lorenzi, Gilles Müller, Santiago Giraldo, and Tommy Robredo without dropping a set or losing serve.
 In doing so, he reached his 42nd major quarterfinal, surpassing the previous all-time record of 41 set by Jimmy Connors.
 He defeated compatriot Stan Wawrinka in four sets in the first all-Swiss Wimbledon men's quarterfinal in history, then defeated Milos Raonic in a record 35th major semifinal.
 This extended Federer's record in Wimbledon semi finals to 9–0, and 27–1 in sets.
 In the final, he was defeated by Novak Djokovic in an epic five set match.

 North American hard court season and the US Open

 Canadian Open

 Federer would participate in this years Canadian Open for the first time since 2011.
 The two-time champ was seeded second due to Rafael Nadal's injury and would be given a bye into the second round.
-Federer would have a speedy dispatch of Canadian wildcard Peter Polansky, advancing to the round of sixteen where he defeated Marin Cilic in a three set thriller match.
+Federer would have a speedy dispatch of Canadian wildcard Peter Polansky, advancing to the round of sixteen where he defeated Marin Čilić in a three set thriller match.
 He went on to beat David Ferrer in the quarter-final in three tight sets.
 In the semi-final, he defeated Lopez easily in straight sets.
 In his 37th final at the ATP World Tour Masters 1000 level Federer was defeated by Jo-Wilfried Tsonga and remained one match shy of becoming the first man to win 300 matches at the masters 1000 level.